L-Gre/TradeFX-AI/README.md

 # Algorithmic Trading (Python/ML)

 ## Overview
 This project showcases the creation of algorithmic trading strategies using Python, with a focus on integrating machine learning techniques to enhance decision-making.
-Key features include backtesting engines, real-time data integration, and predictive models powered by TensorFlow and Keras.
+Key features include backtesting engines, real-time data integration and predictive models powered by TensorFlow and Keras.

 ## Key Features
 - **Backtesting Engine**: Evaluate trading strategies using historical data with Python, Pandas, and NumPy.